DOC-SAFETY-EEP-2024Issued by UPMRC Safety Department

 Tunnel Ventilation (TVS)

-Tunnel Ventilation System controls airflow direction during emergencies to push smoke away from evacuating passengers, ensuring safe egress paths.
+The Tunnel Ventilation System controls airflow during emergencies to push smoke away from evacuation routes.

 CISF Security Cover

-Central Industrial Security Force personnel deployed at all stations provide round-the-clock security screening, patrolling, and emergency response.
+CISF personnel at all stations provide security screening, patrolling, and emergency-response support throughout the day.

 Public Address System

-Station-wide PA system connected to OCC for real-time emergency announcements in Hindi and English across all platforms and concourse areas simultaneously.
+The station-wide PA system connects to OCC for real-time emergency announcements in Hindi and English.

 Preparedness